zV1N1/pygame-dino/README.md

 # Description

-The project was a recreated and altered version of the famous Chrome T-Rex game made in Python 3
+The project was a recreated and altered version of the famous Chrome T-Rex game made in Python 3.

 # Technology

-Built using **pygame** library
+Built using **pygame** library.

+# Executable

+Inside the build folder is the project's executable, you can run it even if you don't have python or pygame installed on your device, it's naming it **main.exe**.

 # Instructions and Prerequisites: